 What is your vision for your business five years from now?
 What do you hope will remain the same and what are some goals you have for the future of your business?

-What is your best advice for women wanting to begin their own business, organization, or cause?
+What is your best advice for women wanting to START their own business, organization, or cause?

 In what way is the Lord growing and stretching you through the daily work of your hands in your current season?